Sorry, Not My Fault — Professional Apology Email Writer

 Processing Note

-Sorry, Not My Fault may rely on server-side, model-based, or external processing for part of its workflow.
-Some AI text features may send input to an external provider.
-Avoid submitting confidential, legal, medical, financial, password, or private business text.
+Sorry, Not My Fault may rely on server-side, model-based, or external processing for part of its workflow, so avoid entering secrets, credentials, or private personal data.

 Tool Limits